eth2data/eth2data.github.io/README.md

 To get acquainted with the analysis logic, we suggest first running a sandboxed version of the `attestations_aggregation_finality_analysis.ipynb` on a small subset of the attestations dataset - which you will find in the `data` folder under `atts_50k_rows.csv`.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change!
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+We are particularly interested in
+1. replicating the analysis with Lighthouse API data
-What we are particularly interested in is calculating the delta between the slashable offences enforced, and those committed.
-You will find a good library of code to get you going under the `attestations_aggregation_finality_analysis.ipynb`.
+2. calculating the delta between the slashable offences enforced, and those committed

+Regarding `(2)` will find a good library of code to get you going under the `attestations_aggregation_finality_analysis.ipynb`.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)